Why User Experience Matters in Digital Marketing

 Creating a product feed will automatically update your eCommerce website products across multiple channels so consumers can easily find them.

 You can easily update product information across multiple channels using the product feed generator plugin.

 Your eCommerce website's user experience will significantly improve if you provide the correct product data to your consumers.

 A mobile-friendly, responsive website can help increase traffic and conversions by making the site more user-friendly.

 Smartphones are currently used by 6,567 million people worldwide.
 Moreover, 58% of smartphone users are comfortable purchasing products from mobile apps or websites.
 To make your website mobile-friendly, you must make it responsive.

-A mobile-friendly website features responsive design, optimised accessibility, and a simple, flexible user interface.
+A mobile-friendly website features a responsive design, optimised accessibility, and a flexible user interface.